marfersel/LODI/README.md

 ## Deployment

-First of all, it is necessary to edit file config/config.ttl.
+First of all, it is necessary to edit config/config.ttl file.
 See config/ontology.txt to know how to use the properties.
 After that, you can simply deploy the system by

 ```